 June 27, 2011

-Carolinas Medical Center (CMC), CMC-Pineville, CMC-Mercy, CMC-University, CMC-Union and CMC-NorthEast have been recognized for service excellence under the J.D.
+Carolinas Medical Center (CMC), Carolinas HealthCare System Pineville, CMC-Mercy, Carolinas HealthCare System University, Carolinas HealthCare System Union and Carolinas HealthCare System NorthEast have been recognized for service excellence under the J.D.
 Power and Associates Distinguished Hospital Program.
 This distinction acknowledges a strong commitment by the six hospitals to provide "An Outstanding Inpatient Experience."

 "Carolinas Medical Center has demonstrated impressive inpatient performance across multiple hospitals" said John Clark, director of provider programs at J.D.
 Power and Associates.
 "This recognition distinguishes the care these facilities provide and places them within a select group of hospitals nationwide."

 The service excellence distinction was determined by surveying recently discharged patients about their perceptions of their hospital visit and comparing the results to the national benchmarks established in the annual J.D.
 Power and Associates National Hospital Service Performance Study.

 The telephone-based research conducted among CMC patients focuses on the five key drivers of patient satisfaction with their overall inpatient experience.
 These drivers, which were identified in the national study, are speed and efficiency; dignity and respect; comfort; information and communication; and emotional support.

 All six facilities exceed the national benchmark study score for inpatient satisfaction and perform particularly well, compared with the national study, in providing patients with dignity and respect.